urql-graphql/urql/docs/basics/mutations.md

   const submit = (newTitle) => {
     updateTodo({ variables: { id, title: newTitle } }).then((data) => {
+      // This data variable is an operationResult containing a potential
-      // this data variable will be the same as updateTodoResult.data });
+      // error and data variable these correspond with the updateTodoResult.data
+      // and updateTodoResult.error.
+    });
   }
 }
 ```

-This means that we can react to a completed todo in the body of the `.then` or
+This means that we can react to a completed todo with the resolved promise result
-with a `useEffect`.
+or the hook result.